Cherreads

 Silence hung heavy.
 The only sound was the steady drip of melted snow from the eaves above, like the ticking of an unseen clock.

-Ned's gaze remained fixed on his son.
+Father's gaze remained fixed on him.

 "I found no bite, my lord," Luwin said.
 "If a beast had taken him, he'd have been torn, not stricken.
 This—" He shook his head.
 "This is something else."

 Theon glanced at Jon, then looked away.
 "We found his horse wandering near the treeline.
 Reins trailing, no sign of him.
-When we searched, we found Robb lying in the snow… shaking, blood running from his nose."
+When we searched, we found him lying in the snow… shaking, blood running from his nose."

 Ned's brow furrowed.
 "Was there a fall?
 Ice?
 A rock?"

 Theon shook his head.
-"Nothing of the sort.
-He wasn't broken, my lord, just… wrong.
+"Nothing of the sort, he wasn't broken, my lord, just… wrong.
 Like something inside him had given way."

 Maester Luwin frowned.
 "There are no signs of it.
 No blackness on the lips, no froth, no swelling.
 And who in Winterfell would dare such a thing?"

 Jon stepped forward, his hands clenched at his sides.
 His voice was quiet, rough from cold and grief.
 "He wasn't cold when we found him.
-The snow was falling hard, but his skin was hot—as if he'd been burning from within."
+The snow was falling hard, but his skin was hot, as if he'd been burning from within."

-Catelyn turned her head toward him, her eyes sharp and bright.
+Lady Stark turned her head toward him, her eyes sharp and bright.
 "You should not speak of things you don't understand."

-Jon flinched but said nothing.
 Ned's gaze lingered on him for a long moment before softening.
 "That will do, Jon.
 You've done your part."

 Jon bowed his head.
 "Aye, my lord."

 When they were gone, Catelyn rose to her feet, crossing to the fire.
 Her hands trembled slightly as she reached for the poker, stirring the embers until they sparked.
-"It's not natural," she whispered.
-"It can't be.
-My son rides into the woods a boy and returns like this?"

-Luwin dipped a cloth into a bowl of cool water and pressed it gently to Robb's brow.
 "Whatever did this," he said, "it left no trace I can see.
-But if the gods are kind, he'll wake by morning."
+But if the gods are kind, he'll wake by morrow."

 Catelyn looked at her son's still face, pale against the dark furs.
 She brushed a strand of hair from his forehead with trembling fingers.